cosmonic/kubecon-patching-demo/interface/README.md

-# Interface for the Factorial service, wasmcloud:example:factorial
+# Interface for the xkcd service, cosmonic:xkcd

-This is an interface for a simple service that calculates the fatorial of a whole number.
+A simple interface for a capability provider that fetches a xkcd comic based on its comic number.